MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-publisher-v0.md

 **`continueOnEmptyNupkgMatch`** - **Continue if no packages match the "Path/Pattern to nupkg"**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Continue instead of fail if no packages match the "Path/Pattern to nupkg".
+Continues the task instead of failing the task if no packages match the `searchPattern` string.
 <!-- :::editable-content-end::: -->
 <br>